 1. Connect to your community.

-There are Spanish speakers throughout the Houston and Houston-area communities.
-You can help to broaden your scope on who you’re interacting with and what you’re able to fully be involved in within your community when you can understand and communicate more efficiently with those Spanish speakers.
+There are Spanish speakers throughout the community.
+You can help broaden your scope on who you’re interacting with and what you’re able to be involved in within your community when you can understand and communicate more efficiently with those Spanish speakers.

 2. Improve your multitasking abilities.